Vonage/vivid/components/list/readme.md

+# vwc-list

-This component is an extension of [<mwc-check-list-item>](https://github.com/material-components/material-components-web-components/tree/master/packages/list)
+This component is an extension of [<mwc-check-list>](https://github.com/material-components/material-components-web-components/tree/master/packages/list)

 ## Properties